top of page

 THE EXHIBITION

-Slovak Theatre London successfully organised Portraits of Slovak & Czech Britain — a photographic and storytelling exhibition celebrating the heritage and contributions of Slovak and Czech communities in the UK.
-Curated with photographer Robert Viglasky and shown at London’s Nunnery Gallery in September 2025, it brought to life powerful portraits and migration stories exploring identity, resilience, and belonging.
+Slovak Theatre London successfully delivered Portraits of Slovak & Czech Britain, a photographic and storytelling exhibition celebrating the heritage and contributions of Slovak and Czech communities in the UK.
+Curated in collaboration with photographer Robert Viglasky, the exhibition was first presented at the Nunnery Gallery in September 2025, bringing together powerful portraits and personal migration stories exploring identity, resilience, and belonging, followed by a second exhibition at the Peggy Jay Gallery in January 2026.

 AUDIENCE IMPACT AND SUMMARY

-The Portraits of Slovak and Czech Britain exhibition received exceptionally positive feedback from visitors, confirming its strong emotional and educational impact.
-According to audience surveys, 100% of respondents rated their overall experience as excellent or very good, with almost all stating that they had learned something new about Slovak or Czech history, culture, or migration.
+The Portraits of Slovak and Czech Britain exhibitions welcomed over 1000 visitors in two weeks and received exceptionally positive feedback, confirming their substantial emotional and educational impact.
+According to audience surveys, 100% of respondents rated their overall experience as excellent or very good, and almost all reported learning something new about Slovak or Czech history, culture, or migration.

 Visitors highlighted the beautifully curated portraits, inspiring storytelling, warm and inclusive atmosphere, and interactive workshops.
 They often described it as “a must-see exhibition” and “a proud moment for our community.”Many shared that the exhibition deeply resonated with their personal experiences of identity, migration, and belonging.
-One participant remarked, “It reminded me of my own journey,” while another wrote, “I realized I must be the modern countess myself.” — this comment came from a HERITAGE workshop led by designer and artist Rebeka Jurčacková, focused on the history of remarkable women of the Slovak Renaissance.
+One participant remarked, “It reminded me of my own journey.”
+At the same time, another wrote, “I realised I must be the modern countess myself.” — This comment came from a HERITAGE workshop led by designer and artist Rebeka Jurčacková, focused on the history of remarkable women of the Slovak Renaissance.

-Several visitors appreciated the balance between the artistic and educational aspects, emphasizing that the exhibition shows “how strong we are and how important it is to stay close to our roots.”
+Several visitors appreciated the balance between the artistic and educational aspects, emphasising that the exhibition shows “how strong we are and how important it is to stay close to our roots.”

-Feedback for further development is currently being incorporated into the next phase of the project, which will be expanded to include a theatre performance building on the life stories presented.
-Overall, the project demonstrated deep community engagement, intercultural dialogue, and a tangible sense of pride among Slovak, Czech, and British audiences — confirming the need and value of continued Arts Council support in its next stage.
+Feedback for further development is currently being incorporated into the next phase of the project, which will expand to include a documentary film set to be finished in 2026 and a theatre performance in 2027 that builds on the life stories presented.
+Overall, the project demonstrated deep community engagement, intercultural dialogue, and a tangible sense of pride among Slovak, Czech, and British audiences, confirming the need and value of continued funding support in its next stage.

 Powerful Moments of the Exhibition